ishank62/AetherJarvis/README.md

 # AetherJarvis

-## ChatGpt Scalable Architecture using Serverless Architecture, Server Side Rendering, Edge location Caching/distribution for high availability & performance deployed using Infrastructure as Code(IAC).
+## ChatGpt Scalable Architecture using Serverless Architecture, Server Side Rendering, Edge location Caching/distribution for high availability & performance deployed using Infrastructure as Code(IAC) featuring 3 AI models (Image, Code/Chat, language).

 Running version of the application can be viewed on the following url:- <br>
 **Demo Url - https://d8m7lywmomzjq.cloudfront.net**

+## Introduction
-This solution uses AWS services like  `Amazon CloudFront`, `Amazon API Gateway`, `AWS Lambda`, `Lambda@Edge`, `Amazon S3`, `Cloudformation`, `AWS Secrets Manager`, `AWSCodePipeline`, `AWSCodebuild`,`AWSCodeDeploy` and`AWSCodeCommit` .
+This solution uses AWS services like  `Amazon CloudFront`, `Amazon API Gateway`, `AWS Lambda`, `Lambda@Edge`, `Amazon S3`, `Cloudformation`, `AWS Secrets Manager`, `AWS CodePipeline`, `AWS Codebuild`,`AWS CodeDeploy` and`AWS CodeCommit` .
 It creates a fully serverless Server-Side Rendering (SSR) implementation, which automatically scales according to the workload.
 To deploy this solution and to provision the AWS resources, I use the AWS Cloud Development Kit (CDK).

-The React app is rendered server-side with a Lambda@Edge function.
+The `React` app is rendered server-side with a Lambda@Edge function.
 This scenario is similar but rendering happens at edge locations.
 The requests to cloudfront are handled by the Lambda@Edge function.
-This sends requests to the backend and returns a static HTML page.
+This sends requests to the backend built in `Nodejs` and returns a static HTML page.
-Secrets OpenApikey, github-token are stored in AWS Secrets Manager.
+Secrets OpenApikey, github-token are stored in `AWS Secrets Manager`.

 ## Features
 - User-friendly interface for making requests to the OpenAI API